 Soya Manchurian is a delicious fusion dish with Chinese and Indian flavours entwined to tantalize your taste buds!!
 The rich in protein Soya Bean Chunks are acclaimed worldwide for its health benefits.
 It is a great source of vitamins, minerals, iron, calcium, fibre and proteins essential for growing kids.
 Supplemented with Omega -3 fatty acids, it also improves cardiovascular health.
 Soya comes in many forms like chunks, granules, nuggets etc. and it is also known as the meat for vegetarians.

 For me, Soya time is mostly during the Lenten days, when I look for variety vegetable options to amplify my menu.
 Soya Manchurian idea is something I got from a vegetarian friend of mine, Preetha, a very inventive cook.
 To be honest, I was skeptical about cooking Soya chunks in Manchurian style, as I always found it a hard job, to make Soya appealing in any way.
 Well, inspired by Preetha, I tried it and Soya Manchurian was really awesome and got many compliments.
-So, try this yummy Soya Manchurian recipe and have it hot with fried rice, noodles, Naan or rotis.
+So, try this yummy Soya Manchurian recipe and have it hot with fried rice, spicy fried rice, noodles, Naan or rotis.
 You will love this like my other Indo Chinese special recipes like Gobi Manchurian, Honey chicken, Ginger Chicken, Chilli Fish, Chilli Pork, Paneer Chili etc.!
 Also, try my Soya cutlets recipe, a great starter and healthy snack.
 It can be had dry or with little gravy as per your liking.
 This recipe is for making Soya Manchurian semi – gravy style.
 Enjoy!!

 Ingredients for Batter: